Trying a new tool or preparing a demo? Here are some useful websites to keep on hand.

-Test sites are always needed to practice, whether for courses, workshops, webinars, testing new tools, etc. That’s why, in this post, I want to leave you a list of the sites that we usually use at Abstracta.
+Test sites are always needed to practice, whether for courses, workshops, webinars, testing new tools, etc. That’s why, in this post, I want to leave you a list of the sites that we refer to when trying new tools for software testing at Abstracta.
 We’ll keep this list updated as we find more websites, so stay tuned!

 Demo E-commerce Sites